 This selfie lesson plan deals with a very popular phenomenon of taking selfies and posting them on social media.
-One of our Patrons wrote us an email that it could be a good idea to talk about during ESL classes and we totally agree.
+One of our members wrote us an email that it could be a good idea to talk about during ESL classes and we totally agree.
 Thank you, Jay!

 DISCUSSION & WORD FORMATION

 The worksheet starts with a few discussion points concerning selfies.
 They focus on students’ own attitude and preferences when it comes to taking photos of themselves.
 Next, students move to a short word formation task.
 They need to complete gaps in sentences with correct forms of words given in brackets.
 These words were not randomly selected as they will be used in the next task.
 After completing, students move to a list of aspects that motivate people to take selfies (the list is based on 2017 research on ‘selfitis‘, i.e. the obsessive taking of selfies).
 They need to complete motivations with nouns they created in the previous exercise.
 Then, they need to discuss them and tell what aspects in their opinion motivate people most often to take selfies.